aq2208/-PRF192-All-Functions/README.md

 # -PRF192-All-Functions
 PRF192 - Programming Fundamentals (using C)
-All Functions need for PE
+All Functions for PE (Practice Exam)
+You should also visit my C_Programming_Practices for more C functions